matevz-jazbec/java-basic-loops-exercises/labeled-pattern/README.md

-# Labeled Pattern — Code-to-Output Exercise
+# Labeled Pattern: Code-to-Output Exercise

 The code is provided in the file: LabeledPattern.java.
 Your task is to read the code and predict what it prints for a given `n`, then run it to confirm your reasoning.